 Performance Evaluation:

 Observe the boat's performance during operation.
 If there are vibrations, unusual noises, or reduced propulsion efficiency, it could indicate a bent propeller shaft.
-Note any changes in handling, speed, or fuel consumption.
+Pay attention to any changes in handling, speed, or fuel consumption.

 Symptoms of a Bent Propeller Shaft:

 A slightly bent propeller shaft may not be immediately noticeable, but over time, it can lead to various symptoms affecting the boat's performance.
-Some common indications of a bent propeller shaft include vibrations and noise, poor performance, and increased fuel consumption.
+Here are some common indications:

 Vibration and Noise:

 A bent shaft can cause vibrations throughout the boat, especially at higher speeds.
-These vibrations may be felt in the steering wheel, cockpit, or even in the entire hull.
+These vibrations may be felt in the steering wheel, cockpit, or even throughout the hull.
 Unusual noises, such as clunking or knocking sounds, may also be present.
+If these symptoms appear, consider inspecting the propeller with a marine propeller tool.

 Poor Performance:

 A bent propeller shaft disrupts the balance and rotation of the propeller, resulting in decreased propulsion efficiency.
-The boat may experience reduced speed, difficulty reaching higher RPMs, or struggle to plane properly.
+You may notice reduced speed, difficulty reaching higher RPMs, or struggle to plane properly.

 Increased Fuel Consumption:

 Due to the compromised efficiency, a boat with a bent propeller shaft may require more fuel to achieve the desired speed or maintain normal operation.
-Increased fuel consumption can lead to higher operating costs and reduced range.
+This can lead to higher operating costs and reduced range.

 Implications of Propeller Damage: